scythianfuego/TDS3KToolkit/docs/rom.md

 LZW compressed recovery software is located at 0x4000, followed by LZW decompressor around 0x3E43C-0x40000.
 Uncompressed contents get copied by decompressor into DRAM at 0x00600000.
+Decompressor ends by the following sequence: 0x00 2092 times, then 0x01020304

+The data after decompressor (as referenced in header) and before 0x40000 is non-zero, is it leftover junk or some unreferenced data?
+Oscilloscope works without it.

 Compressed software always has its own HeaderLine at 0x4000 and 0x40000.
 Actual LZW packed data starts at 0x40010, ends on or before 0x26EB60

+Main oscilloscope software is followed by compressed locales, total of 11, in the same format as on floppy disks: 4 byte size, aligned to 4 bytes, then compressed data

 # Filesystem